Tell us about your family…

 How was your birth?

 I went into triage with reduced movements 3 weeks before my due date.
-I had been a few times due to having anterior placenta so I went alone this time as I fully expected to be popped on a monitor and then sent home.
-I was in there for less than 15 minutes before the midwives told me my baby had to be delivered within the next 35 minutes.
-They started to prep me, I called my husband who made it just as they were wheeling me to theatre.
+I had been a few times due to having anterior placenta so I went alone this time, fully expecting to be popped on a monitor and then sent home.
+However the team at the hospital confirmed that the baby needed to be born immediately!
+They started to prep me and I called Matt who made it to the hospital just as they were wheeling me to theatre.
 HPHB had previously emphasised the importance of getting any reduced movements checked out and I had Lindsey our HPHB host’s voice ringing in my ears about always checking.

-As the C-section was happening so quickly no one really had chance to talk me through what was going on, luckily during our HPHB classes Lindsey had gone through abdominal birth, what happened at every step etc so nothing felt like a surprise other than the emergency of it.
-I went into surgery at 2.15pm and Dallas was born at 2.33pm after having the cord wrapped around his neck FOUR times.
-I was very grateful for the reassurance from our HPHB leader and her reminding me to always go and get checked out.
+As the C-section was happening so quickly there wasn’t much time to talk me through what was going on.
+Luckily during our HPHB classes, Lindsey had gone through abdominal birth and what happens at every step, so nothing felt like a surprise other than the emergency of it.
+I went into surgery at 2.15pm and Dallas was born at 2.33pm.
+The cord had been wrapped around his neck – I was very grateful for the reassurance from Lindsay and her reminding me to always go and get checked out.

 How did you keep comfortable?

-I was scared and my husband reminded me of the breathing we had done in class and we did that together during our C-section.
+I was scared but my husband reminded me of the breathing technique we had learnt in class and we did that together during our C-section.

 How did you feel when you first met your baby?